Akatsuki-Ryu/akazsh/README.md

 # akazsh

-this is akabox's dotfile and setups for macos and linux

-check the files before use , do not coyp and paste
+this branch is obsolete, please use the `master` branch instead